Graham Russell

-Graham Cyril Russell (born 11 June 1950) is an English musician, singer-songwriter, producer and guitarist of the soft rock duo Air Supply.
+Graham Cyril Russell (born 11 June 1950) is a British musician, singer-songwriter, producer and guitarist of the soft rock duo Air Supply.

 In 1975, with Russell Hitchcock, he formed Air Supply in Australia.
 The duo have been singing and performing romantic songs and ballads, such as "Lost in Love", "All Out of Love", "Every Woman in the World", "The One That You Love", "Even the Nights Are Better", "Goodbye" and "Making Love Out of Nothing at All", for more than 45 years.

 Early life

 Russell was born in Arnold, Nottingham.
 He had a strong interest in poetry, music and books since his childhood.
-At the age of 11, he started writing poems and in the same year of 1961, he composed his first song, called "That Rockin' Feeling".
+In 1961, at the age of 11, he started writing poems and composed his first song, called "That Rockin' Feeling".

 Self-taught, he learned to play guitar and percussion alone and, after the loss of his mother in childhood, he became a loner and thereby found in music and poems a way to express his loss and his emotions.

 He attended the Carlton-Le-Willows, a technical school in Gedling, Nottingham, where his love for literature and the great English poets only grew further, fueled by study and also an interest that developed on the arts of the paranormal and occult sciences, highlighted by the works of writers Shelley, Keats, and Lord Byron.

 In 1963, the music of the Beatles was a strong influence that marked his life that year, and after watching a live show in 1964, Russell decided that he wanted to be a musician.
 Russell joined a band called Union Blues in 1965, where he played percussion, but really wanted to play his own songs in front of the stage.